cleodora-forecasting/cleodora/website/content/docs/comparison.md

 Cleodora is different from [Metaculus](https://metaculus.com) because:

-* Running it locally on your computer will be the default.
+* Running it locally on your computer is the default.
 * Metaculus's focus is on questions of public interest that are edited and curated by the administrators, whereas Cleodora's focus is on your personal forecasts.